 Bard PowerPort (Implanted Catheter Failures)

-The Bard PowerPort is an implanted device used to deliver chemotherapy, antibiotics, and other IV medications.
+The Bard PowerPort and AngioDynamics SmartPort are totally-implantable venous-access devices used to deliver chemotherapy, antibiotics, and other long-term IV medications.
 The catheter component has been linked to fractures, migration into the heart or pulmonary arteries, blood clots, and serious infections.
 Bellwether trials are scheduled throughout 2026.
-Learn more about Bard PowerPort claims →

 Other Drugs and Devices Under Review

-• Dupixent — cutaneous T-cell lymphoma and other rare cancer diagnoses.
+• Dupixent — cutaneous T-cell lymphoma and other rare cancer diagnoses following at least six months of Dupixent therapy.

-• Proton pump inhibitors (Nexium, Prilosec, Prevacid) — chronic kidney disease and kidney failure.
+• Proton pump inhibitors (Nexium, Prilosec, Prevacid) — chronic kidney disease or kidney failure diagnosed after at least one year of regular PPI use.

 Who Can File a Pharmaceutical Injury Claim?